-I am a freelance science writer who has contributed to Nature, New Scientist, Salon.com, Conservation, Science News, Science News for Students, and U.S. News & World Report.
-I earned a B.Sc. in biology from Stanford University, an M.F.A. in creative writing from Indiana University Bloomington, and a graduate certificate in science communication from the University of California, Santa Cruz.
-In 2010, I won the American Geophysical Union's Walter Sullivan Award for Excellence in Science Journalism.
-I'm a regular contributor to Conservation magazine and Nature's Careers section, and I blog at The Last Word on Nothing.
-I live in Seattle, Washington.
+Roberta Kwok is an award-winning freelance science journalist who has contributed to publications such as NewYorker.com, Nature, NYTimes.com, Hakai, Audubon, and U.S. News & World Report.
+She also provides writing and editing services to universities, research institutions, and medical centers.
+Roberta earned a B.Sc. in biology from Stanford University, an M.F.A. in creative writing from Indiana University Bloomington, and a graduate certificate in science communication from the University of California, Santa Cruz.
+She lives in the Seattle area.

 The males of an obscure frog species in Borneo faithfully tend their eggs, undistracted by new mates.